dotnet/core/release-notes/formats.md

 We typically release a preview for the next major version each month.
 These are much the same as the monthly patches.

-They priumarily differ in two ways:
+They primarily differ in two ways:

 - Dense feature descriptions
 - No CVE information (since the releases are not supported)